My Ubuntu Linux boots into a black screen: GUIDE

 As a result, everything works fine until it doesn’t, for example because:

-• You upgrade the kernel
+• You upgraded the kernel

-• You want to use Wayland
+• You wanted to use Wayland

-• You upgrade the X11 server
+• You upgraded the X11 server

-• You upgrade the Wayland server
+• You upgraded the Wayland server

 • You have more than one GPU